There’s a rising marketing strategy that deserves to be noticed for many reasons—it’s the direct-to-consumer or D2C marketing strategy.

 We’ve already mentioned that the competition in the digital space will only become fiercer.
 This only means that to be seen in your target market’s screens, you need to be ready to spend on advertising.

-In 2020 alone, $61 billion was spent on mobile display ads, most of which were mobile video ad content.
+In 2022, $169 billion will be spent on mobile display ads, most of which were mobile video ad content.

 Social media platforms and search engines already know their role in advertising and have priced their services accordingly.
 And if there’s one thing about advertising on the internet, it’s that you always need to be strategic about it.